 - FALL PROGRAM FOR FRESHMEN

 Some of you are participating in the UC Extension Fall Program for Freshmen, where you will take Berkeley-equivalent courses during the fall semester that will count toward your graduation requirements.
 During the fall semester, College of Letters and Science advisers will contact you by email to discuss course enrollments for the spring semester.
 Look for our email announcements which will direct you to complete Academic Orienteering, the online advising tutorial, prior to our meetings with you.
-You will have the option to complete either Virtual Advising (through Academic Orienteering) to receive early advising on your spring schedule OR attend Group Advising for a short presentation and meet with a L&S Adviser in small groups for advising on your spring schedule.
+In the Fall, you will have the opportunity to meet with your L&S Adviser in small groups to discuss your spring schedule.

 - ATTEND A COMMUNITY COLLEGE

 Attend a community college, where you can complete College requirements and prerequisites for your intended major.
 Prior to selecting courses at a community college, complete Academic Orienteering, the online advising tutorial, as it will help you determine the types of courses you should enroll in to satisfy college requirements and/or major prerequisites.
 Then use the Assist web site to find transferable courses that will satisfy various requirements.

 Once you have completed your course work at another college, have an official transcript mailed to the Office of Undergraduate Admissions, 110 Sproul Hall, Berkeley CA, 94720-5800.

 - GAP SEMESTER